MINISTRY OF PETROLEUM & NATURAL GAS

 Location of Electrical Components:

-and fuses must be located in the vehicle's cab or engine
+- Electrical components such as the generator, battery, switches, and fuses must be located in the vehicle's cab or engine compartment.

-The battery should be easily accessible, with a heavy-duty
+- The battery should be easily accessible, with a heavy-duty switch nearby to cut off power when necessary.

 -